SeleniumHQ/seleniumhq.github.io/docs_source_files/content/introduction/on_test_automation.en.md

 * Evaluate the results

 You will want to keep these steps as short as possible;
-one to two operations should be enough much of the time.
+one or two operations should be enough most of the time.
 Browser automation has the reputation of being “flaky”, but in reality that is because users frequently demand too much of it.
 In later chapters, we will return to techniques you can use